ZingZing001/ZingZing001/README.md

-# Hi there, I'm Runjia Zhang 👋
+# Hi there, I'm Johnson Zhang 👋

 ## 🚀 About Me
 I'm a second-year Software Engineering student at the University of Auckland, with a deep interest in cybersecurity and application development.
 I'm skilled in Python, Java, C, and MATLAB, and passionate about applying my skills to solve real-world problems.